mwcm/pitcher/readme.md

 ### TODO:
 - combine pitcher_gui.py and pitcher_gui_mac.py
+- enable console window by default on mac gui too (already is on windows gui)
 - optionally preserve stereo channels throughout processing
 - optional vcf (moog ring) good description in slides
 - replace librosa if there is a module with better performance, maybe essentia?